lqc/thinkcspy/source/list_algorithms.rst

    matching item in the first list.
 This operation is sometimes called *bagdiff*.
    For example  ``bagdiff([5,7,11,11,11,12,13], [7,8,11])`` would return  ``[5,11,11,12,13]``

-In the previous section we sorted the words from the book, and elimated duplicates.
+In the previous section we sorted the words from the book, and eliminated duplicates.
 Our vocabulary is also sorted.
 So third case above --- find all items in the second list that are not in the first list, would be another way to implement ``find_unknown_words``.
 Instead of searching for every word in the dictionary (either by linear or binary search),